dokester/BayesicFitting/docs/manual.md

 be Uniform, for the scale it is JeffreysPrior.

 It is up to the user to make sure that the optimal parameters and noise scale are well within the limits provided.
-Otherwise the gaussian evidence calculation is invalid.
+Otherwise the gaussian approximation of the evidence calculation is invalid.

     limits = [-100.0,100.0]             # either 2 floats: all pars same limit.
 Or
     lo = [-100.0, 0.0, 10.0]            # lower limits for the parameters